 \subsection{Industry spaces}

+A suite of network based models to describe the process by which places build on local capabilities to move into new economic activities in a path dependent manner have been developed, the most well known of which is the Product Space of \citet{hidalgo2007}.
+In general, in such models, nodes represent industries, products or technologies, and edges represent capability- or skill-overlap \citep{hidalgo2007, neffke2011}.
+This approach aims to model industry diversification and growth as a dynamical process on a network, akin to a diffusion/spreading or random walker process, whereby a region can sequentially jump into new industries based on probabilities defined by edge weights.
+The network can be seen as an underlying 'landscape' or map upon which the dynamics occur.
+The topology or global structure of this network determines the dynamics for a particular initial condition (i.e., the starting subgraph of industries present in the region).

-In order to build a model which captures the amount of appropriately skilled labour available to an industry, it is critical to identify industries that are 'proximate' in terms of their capability requirements.
-Skill-overlap between industries can be modelled using a network, where nodes represent industries or products, and edges represent capability-overlap \citep{hausmann2007, neffke2011}.
-In practice, a wide variety of approaches have been deployed to estimate the edge weights of this network, each with a slightly different meaning or interpretation.
-A well-known example, the Product Space, deploys geographic co-export of products as a general metric for capability overlap \citep{hausmann2007}.
+A wide variety of approaches have been deployed to estimate the edge weights of this network, each with a slightly different meaning or interpretation.
+A well-known example, the Product Space, deploys geographic co-export of products as a general metric for capability overlap \citep{hidalgo2007}.
 Other approaches aim to capture a more specific type of capability overlap, for example input-output tables can be deployed as a proxy for customer-supplier sharing \citep{acemoglu2015networks} and the co-appearance of industry pairs on patents can be used as a proxy for knowledge sharing \citep{ellison2010causes, jaffe1989characterizing}.
-A third type of capability overlap involves labour and skill sharing, which we focus on here, can be measured via co-production of goods in plants \citep{neffke2011regions}, occupational similarity \citep{farjoun1994beyond, chang1996evolutionary} or job switches \citep{neffke2013skill}.
+A third type of capability overlap involves labour and skill sharing, which we focus on here.
+This can be measured via co-production of goods in plants \citep{neffke2011regions}, occupational similarity \citep{farjoun1994beyond, chang1996evolutionary} or job switches \citep{neffke2013skill}.